 Ticks not only spread diseases that affect people but our pets as well.
 They spread Lyme disease, and Rocky Mountain spotted fever, ehrlichiosis, and more to our pets.
 A tick's saliva contains compounds that increase blood flow, prevent clotting, and suppress the host's immune response.
 Those allergic to tick saliva may develop an allergic reaction after a bite.

 You or your pets can contact ticks if you live in a wooded area or spend any time outdoors during warm weather.
 Ticks are also introduced into yards by wild animals.
 As they travel across our yards, nest in our yards, or forage for food in our yards, they will bring with them the ticks hidden in their fur.

 Not many species of ticks can complete their life cycle indoors.
 Those who can lay their eggs in different home areas — near baseboards, behind window and door trim, in furniture, rugs, or even curtains.

 It is most common for ticks to live and breed outside.
 When not on a host, ticks wait in damp, dark areas of vegetation.
 Areas they like to hide in include underneath woodpiles, under-leaf piles, along wooded trails, and tall wet grasses or weeds.
 They prefer to stay out of areas of direct sunlight.

 How do I get rid of ticks?

 Unfortunately, there is no way to avoid ticks completely.
 There is always the chance that they will be introduced onto your property by wandering wild animals.
-The best way to control a large infestation that has developed on your property is to partner with a professional.
-Ticks are dangerous pests and an infestation should be addressed sooner rather than later.
+The best way to control a large infestation developed on your property is to partner with a professional.
+Ticks are dangerous pests, and an infestation should be addressed sooner rather than later.
 If ticks have become a problem in your yard, contact the professionals at Hello Pest Control today!
 We will be happy to work with you to put into place the services needed to control ticks in your yard now and in the future.